-Ref Objective Key Change/Goal Benefit/Outcome for Stakeholders Key Resources Target Target Deadline Performance Monitoring objective that is sought each specific action that will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action upon which delivery of the hard and measurable deadline for target Description of how progress and performance will be assessed for each action Service Asset Management Plans Planned and more efficient use of assets producing improved service delivery Asset Registrar, Service Asset Representative s Completion of all SAMPs and development of 5 year corporate plan.
+Ref Objective Key Change/Goal Benefit/Outcome for Stakeholders Key Resources Target Target Deadline Performance Monitoring the strategic objective that is sought each specific action that will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay upon which delivery of the hard and measurable outputs that deadline for target Description of how progress and performance will be assessed for each action Page 45 Service Delivery Management Plans Planned and more efficient use of assets producing improved service delivery СРО Completion of all SAMPs and development of 5 year corporate plan.
 To be reviewed yearly.
-Ongoing Reviewed in CAMP yearly update reviews Planned and more efficient use of assets producing improved service delivery СРО Asset Registrar, Service Asset Completion of all surveys and development of 5 year plan Reviewed in CAMP yearly update works arising Improved accessibility to the public СРО Annual Reviewed in CAMP yearly update - currently on hold because the budget for DDA works has been removed
+Reviewed in CAMP yearly update Implementation of Service Asset Suitability Reviews reviews Planned and more efficient use of assets producing improved service delivery СРО CAMT, CPO, Asset Registrar, Service Asset Representative s Completion of all surveys and development of 5 year plan Reviewed in CAMP yearly update works arising Improved accessibility to the public СРО CAMT, Property Services Group Reviewed in CAMP yearly update - currently on hold because the budget for DDA works has been removed

-Ref Objective Benefit/Outcome for Stakeholders Key Resources Target Target Deadline Performance Monitoring will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action upon which delivery of the hard and measurable deadline for Description of how progress and performance will be assessed for each action Repair and Maintenance backlog maintenance Improved service delivery from assets that are fit for use and publicly acceptable СРО CAMT, CPO, Finance, Service Asset Representative s Delivery of 4+ year rolling programme and elimination of category D and C1 works within 5 years Ongoing Delivery report included in CAMP yearly update rolling have a condition survey within last Improved understanding of condition and improved targeting of repair resources CAMT, CPO, Finance, Property Services Group 100% completion rate Ongoing Delivery report included in CAMP yearly update asbestos register in place Healthy and safe working environment and easy delivery of improvement & development works СРО CAMT, Property Services Group Ongoing Monitoring at CAMT.
+Ref Objective y Benefit/Outcome for Stakeholders Lead Officers Key Resources Target Target Deadline Performance Monitoring the strategic objective that will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action upon which delivery of the hard and measurable deadline for target Description of how progress and performance will be assessed for each action Repair and Maintenance Implementation of reorganised R&M delivery process backlog maintenance Improved service delivery from assets that are fit for use and publicly acceptable СРО CAMT, CPO, Finance, Service Asset Representative s Delivery of 4+ year rolling programme and elimination of category D and C1 works within 5 years Ongoing Delivery report included in CAMP yearly update Page 46 of five yearly rolling have a condition survey within last Improved understanding of condition and improved targeting of repair resources СРО CAMT, CPO, Finance, Property Services Group 100% completion rate Ongoing Delivery report included in CAMP yearly update Completion of Asbestos Surveys asbestos register in place Healthy and safe working environment and easy delivery of improvement & development works CPO CAMT, Property Services Group Ongoing Monitoring at CAMT.
 Delivery report included in CAMP yearly update of non service & investment assets policy for non service & Planned development of these assets will maximise returns to fund Council Priorities CPO, TEDC Business Manager, Head of Asset Management CAMT, Service Asset Representative s To be undertaken annually Ongoing Review by CAMT.
 Report included in CAMP yearly update